microsoft/qsharp-language/Specifications/Language/3_Expressions/Closures.md

 foo(X);
 ```

-Here, `foo` is inferred to have type:
+`foo` is inferred to have the following type based on both the body of the lambda and the type of `X`:

 ```qsharp
 (Qubit => Unit is Adj + Ctl) => Unit
 ```

-But that type is *not* the principal type for `foo`, which is:
+But the most specific type that `foo` could have is:

 ```qsharp
 (Qubit => Unit is Adj + Ctl) => Unit is Adj + Ctl